This is a recommendation that will probably appeal to only a small number of people.

 Another (very minor) problem is that near the beginning of each of the 75-minute episodes there is some kind of generic sequence with opening titles which was meant for NBC’s Wednesday Night Mystery Movie as a whole rather than for The Snoop Sisters in particular.
 Not a real problem, just slightly irritating as it features actors that are not in the show.

 One last caveat: just like many episodes of Murder She Wrote, Magnum P I, and others, each of the 75-minute episodes opens with a montage of scenes which very often spoils the entire episode.
 I really hate this and cannot understand why so many shows of the 70s and 80s did that.
 So I always carefully fast-forward, with one-and-a-half eyes closed.

 As I said, The Snoop Sisters is not exactly “must see” television; but this little-known TV show is definitely worth checking out for those who like crime stories of the Murder She Wrote kind, especially since the performances of Helen Hayes and Mildred Natwick are so enjoyable.
-On an imdb-scale out of 10 I would easily give this show a 7.5.

 The DVD box-sets currently retail at around $17.- on amazon.com; generally, I would regard anything up to $14.- a fair price, but then, I am rather stingy…..